-In this article, we’re going to discuss a strategy whereby someone can take advantage of overfunding their dividend whole life insurance policy for the purpose of then using this cash accumulation to grow and preserve wealth.
+In this article, weโre going to discuss a strategy whereby someone can take advantage of overfunding their cash value life insurance policy for the purpose of then using this cash accumulation to grow and preserve wealth.
+During our discussion, weโll focus on some of the pros and cons of overfunding life insurance, as well as identify when implementing such a strategy may be in oneโs best interest.

 Overfunded life insurance is essentially permanent coverage such as

-With that introduction aside, let’s get to the advantages and disadvantages of overfunding your life insurance policy.
+With that introduction aside, let’s get to the advantages and disadvantages of overfunding life insurance.

 Overfunded Life Insurance Pros and Cons

-Funds in the cash value account of a permanent life insurance policy such as IUL, VUL, or WL grow income tax free, which enables you to build up a larger amount of funds in such accounts for long-term savings goals than taxable accounts, all else equal.
+Funds in the cash value account of an overfunded life insurance policy, such as indexed universal life or whole life insurance, grow income tax free, which enables you to build up a larger amount of funds in such accounts for long-term savings goals than taxable accounts, all else equal.

-Overfunded whole life insurance policies offer annual life insurance dividend payments that can be used for a variety of purposes, including increasing your policy’s cash value and death benefit.
+Overfunded dividend paying whole life insurance policies offer annual life insurance dividend payments that can be used for a variety of purposes, including increasing your policy’s cash value and death benefit.

 Overfunded indexed universal life insurance policies enable you to move your cash value into subaccounts linked to stock market indices such as the S&P 500, the NASDAQ 100, or a more conservative fixed interest rate option, while overfunded variable universal life insurance offers subaccounts which invest directly in a variety of stocks and other securities.